 An axe throwing business provides a facility where people can throw axes at various targets in a safe and controlled way.
-Sometimes they offer axe throwing along with other games and activities and may also offer food and drinks.
+Sometimes they offer axe throwing along with other games and activities, like darts or pool, and may also offer food and drinks.
 Axe throwing is offered to individuals by the hour or to groups for parties or events.
 Some even offer axe throwing leagues.

 According to IBIS World, the axe throwing industry has grown at a rate of 1.9% over the last five years to 2021 to total revenue of $203.3 million.
 The industry did suffer due to the pandemic and restrictions on indoor activities, but the industry is expected to continue to grow.
 Axe throwing is a business that is sensitive to economic fluctuations because it is not a necessary expense for consumers.

 The axe throwing trend began in Canada and has moved quickly into the United States.
 It is popular with millennials, and that popularity is growing.
 Axe throwing facilities are a favorite choice for birthday parties, corporate events, and other events.
 Axe throwing bars are a large part of the trend.

 Your target market will be mainly younger people, particularly millennials and corporate customers who host regular events.

 Starting an axe throwing business can be an incredibly rewarding experience, but it’s important to make sure you’re prepared for the challenges ahead.
 Use this checklist to help get your business off on the right foot.